semaio/Magento2-ConfigImportExport/README.md

 # ConfigImportExport

-This module provides new CLI commands for Magento 2 to import/export data in/from core_config_data.
+This extension provides CLI commands for Magento 2 to import/export system configuration data.

-This module is inspired by the awesome n98-magerun plugin "HarrisStreet ImpEx" by @SchumacherFM for Magento 1 which you can find [here](https://github.com/Zookal/HarrisStreet-ImpEx).
+## Why this extension?

+While Magento 2 offers the `app:config:dump` / `app:config:import` commands, they're limited to one environment and a little bit hard to manage, especially in CI/CD setups.

+This extension supports managing configuration values for multiple environments (production, staging, etc.) out-of-the-box, defining and overwriting base configuration values in a specific environment.
+It also allows different file formats (e.g., YAML, JSON).
+In general, it makes that process a bit more streamlined and easier to manage, with the added benefit of generalization and cross-compatibility with other agencies/merchants using this.

 ## Installation